 FASHION EYE FRENCH RIVIERA, louis vuitton. shop now

 lemon tree. shop now

 The spoils of the South of France are many.
 Food, wine, weather, and of course, beauty.
-To emulate Provencal beauty at home, spritz sunshine with Louis Vuitton’s luminous Sun Song, an exuberant olfactive expression of orange blossom and lemon, bathe in L’Occitane’s verbena extract from neighbouring Corsica, and cleanse with Saison’s citrus-spiked soap from Marseille.
+To emulate Provencal beauty at home, spritz sunshine with Louis Vuitton’s luminous Sun Song, an exuberant olfactory expression of orange blossom and lemon, bathe in L’Occitane’s verbena extract from neighboring Corsica, and cleanse with Saison’s citrus-spiked soap from Marseille.

 Sun Song, Louis Vuitton. shop now

 Verbena Shower Gel and fresh body milk, L’occitane. shop now